Millie and Christine McKoy: Life

-On January 1, 1863, the Emancipation Proclamation ended their slave status and they were no longer anyone's property.
-Before their emancipation, the girls had been showcased in fairs and freak shows in several U.S. cities and even Montreal, Canada.
+On January 1, 1863, the Emancipation Proclamation ended their enslaved status and Millie and Christine were no longer anyone's property.
+Before their emancipation, the girls had been showcased in fairs and freak shows in several U.S. cities and Montreal, Canada.

 Smith traveled to Britain to collect the girls and brought with him their mother, Monemia, from whom they had been separated.
-He and his wife provided the twins with an education and taught them to speak five languages, dance, play music, and sing.
-During their time in Britain, they met Queen Victoria.
+He and his wife provided the twins with an education and taught them to speak five languages (including German and French), dance, play music, and sing.
+During their time in Britain, they were presented to Queen Victoria.
 For the rest of the century, the twins enjoyed a successful career as "The Two-Headed Nightingale", and appeared with the Barnum circus, with Millie singing alto and Christine singing soprano To prove that they were really conjoined, they were also exhibited "without any infringement of modesty".

 In 1869, a biography on the twins, titled History and Medical Description of the Two-Headed Girl, was sold during their public appearances.
 Joanne Fish Martell, former court reporter, discovered a memoir written by the girls at the age of 17 and used that and other sources to create her book Millie-Christine: Fearfully and Wonderfully Made, which was published in 2000.
 The twins' motto was "As God decreed, we agreed," and they strove to turn impediments into assets.
 As toddlers, they were clumsy and fell down quite frequently.
 They eventually developed a sideways walk that turned into a crowd-pleasing dance style.
 They were able to master keyboard duets with one soprano and one alto voice, and learned to harmonize.

 When they were in their 30s, the twins moved back to the farm where they were born, which their father had bought from Jabez McKay and left to them.

 On October 8, 1912, Millie and Christine died at age 61 of tuberculosis; Christine died 12 hours after her sister.
-They were buried in unmarked graves but in 1969 they were moved to a cemetery in Whiteville.
+They were buried in an unmarked grave, but in 1969 they were moved to a cemetery in Whiteville.
 Engraved on their tombstone were these words: "A soul with two thoughts.
 Two hearts that beat as one."

 Biography

 An undated and unsigned biography of the sisters was written around 1905.
 It includes events from their childhood, their kidnapping and movement to England, and finally their return to the United States and a bit of their life afterwards.
 The writing is only 22 pages long and contains letters from various physicians attesting to the genuine nature of the twins' conjoined physiology.
-At the end of the work, the girls answer the question as to whether they are one person or two, saying "Although we speak of ourselves in the plural we feel as but one person; in fact as such we have ever been regarded, although we bear the names Millie and Christina" (McKoy, 20).
+At the end of the work, the girls answer the question as to whether they are one person or two, saying "Although we speak of ourselves in the plural we feel as but one person; in fact as such we have ever been regarded, although we bear the names Millie and Christine" (McKoy, 20).